Eyelid Lift Surgery (Blepharoplasty)

 Blepharoplasty is usually done on an outpatient basis under local anesthesia.
 Before surgery begins, pre-operative photographs will be taken.
 The eyelids to be treated will be marked with a black felt-tip pen and you will be given a sedative pill.
 Local anesthesia is injected with a very fine needle to the eyelids.
 Then, the face is cleansed with an antiseptic cleaning solution and the face is draped to isolate the eyes.

 The procedure itself can vary depending on the condition of the eyes and the cosmetic goals of the patient.
-In general however, each eyelid surgery places incisions about the eyes.
+In general however, each eyelid surgery places incisions above the eyes.
 In the upper eyelids, the incision is placed in the natural fold.
 In the lower eyelids, the incision is placed just below the eyelash margin or on the inside of the lower eyelid.
 Next, prolapsed fat and excess skin is removed.
 Finally, the eyelid skin is sutured with stitches.
 After completing eyelid surgery, ice packs wrapped in cloth are placed over the eyes.
 After a period of observation, you are ready to get up and go home.
 Because of residual local anesthesia, it will be several hours after completing the eyelid surgery before any significant soreness begins.
 Tylenol is usually sufficient to treat post-operative discomfort.

 After Eyelid Surgery